MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

 Approving/Rejecting Facilities
 ++++++++++++++++++++++++++++++++++++++
-After the Sub-County Health Records Information Officer(SCHRIO) has registered a new or updated an existing facility, the facility has to be approved by the CHRIO for it on reflect the public side.
+After the Sub-County Health Records Information Officer(SCHRIO) has registered a new or updated an existing facility, the facility has to be approved by the CHRIO.
 The CHRIO may  choose to approve or reject the facility.
-If the CHRIO rejects a facility, the changes are rolled-back and the old details are retained.
+If the CHRIO rejects a facility, the changes are discarded and the old details are retained.

 Listing Facilities Pending Approval
 ------------------------------------------
-To list the facilities pending approval, CHRIO clicks on the ``facilitiies pending approval`` tab on the side bar as the screen below shows.
+To list the facilities pending approval, CHRIO clicks on the ``facilities pending approval`` tab on the side bar as the screen below shows.